alex-skyslakova/strand-bias-analysis-tool/README.md

 ## Usage

-In order to perform analysis on one or multiple files, use command ```sbat``` followed by your files:
+In order to perform analysis on one or multiple files, use command ```sbat``` followed by your files.
+By default, k-mers for k in range 5 to 10 are analysed.
+The figures and statistics of the tool are saved into ```sbat_out``` directory, which will be created if does not exist already.
+By default all the partial results of the SBAT (Jellyfish-generated files, statistics for each size of k) are deleted at the end of the run.
+To prevent that, use argument ```-c```
 ```Shell
 sbat my_file.fasta my_file2.fasta my_file3.fastq
 ```